meetings/developer-docs/data-api/resources/meetings/README.md

     DELETE /v1/meetings/:id

+## Actions

-## Action: decline proposed meeting and send reason to users
+### Decline proposed meeting and send reason to users

     POST /v1/meetings/:id/matchmaking_decline

 Additional parameter for telling a reason:

     decline_message

+### Confriming a draft meeting

+Confirming a draft meeting is done by sending invites to draft participants

+    POST /v1/meetings/:id/send_draft_participant_invites

+    {
+        agenda : s, // can be used to set but not clear agenda title : s, // can be used to set but not clear title greeting_subject : s, // deprecated
+        greeting_message : s, // deprecated
+        require_rsvp : 1|0,
+    }